 Are you a single mom?
 Single mom by choice?
 What advice do you give women thinking of having a baby on her own?

-Not a week goes by that I don't find myself in conversation with a childless woman in her 30s worried about whether to have kids, wondering about being a single mom.
+Not a week goes by that I don't find myself in conversation with a childless woman in her 30s worried about whether to have kids, wondering about being a single mom and can you be a single mom by choice.
 The typical scenario: She's not dating anyone she really likes, or is in a relationships she's not sure about, and really wants to be a mom.

 But she is: